HelTecAutomation/HeltecDocs/en/source/stm32/lora_node_151/hardware_update_log.md

 - Schematic diagram

-  The schematic diagram of LoRa Node 151 is restricted technical data,it will become downloadable after purchase.Please read this document:[View Limited Technical Data]() .
+  The schematic diagram of LoRa Node 151 is restricted technical data, it will become downloadable after purchase.
+Please read this document:[View Limited Technical Data]() .